ondramie/DataVisualizationProject/README.md

 ###Summary
-The visualization is a box-and-whisker plot that summarizes the distribution of home runs by how a baseball player bats.
-The visualization displays the 25th quartile, the median, the 75th quartile, and the upper and lower fences, which are the maximum and minimum excluding outliers, which are colored salmon.
+The visualization is a box-and-whisker plot that summarizes the distribution of home runs by how a Major League Baseball player bats.
+Hovering over the boxes will display the 25th quartile, the median, the 75th quartile, and the population; and hovering over the fences will display the maximum and minimum excluding outliers, which are colored salmon.
 Truly exceptional players, outliers in this data set, are discoverable by hovering over the outliers to display the player's name and his career number of home runs.

 ###Design
-My chart type was a box-and-whisker plot.
-The box-and-whisker plot was chosen because of its simplicity and the wealth of information that it depicts.
-The visual encodings were developed by the mathematican John Tukey, a professional.
+I chose a box-and-whisker plot because of its simplicity and the wealth of information that it depicts -- after performing exploratory data analysis on the data set.
+I did not want to bog the viewer with unnecessary features and movement.
+I wanted to depict something simple and straight-forward, yet explanatory.
+The visual encodings were developed by the mathematician John Tukey.
 I encoded the outliers a salmon-color to bring attention to them against the white space and distribution boxes below.
 The layout was chosen to demonstrate the difference among how a player bats.
+I chose soft colors to not saturate the viewer's retinas.

+The feedback that I received was mixed.
+Initially, people unaccustomed to box-and-whisker plots were a little confounded.
+With a little coaching, interpretations were resolved, but the visualization left me wanting, so I added a mouse-over to explicitly state what each statistic was on the box.
+I also incorporated changes recommended by the reviewers: title change, hover-over box with more data, color-changes, and text size increase.
+Changes recommended by reviewers that I did not incorporate were an x-axis title and the time-scale of the data set.
+An x-axis title to me seemed redundant, especially after correcting my title.
+The time-scale of the data set was not sought since it seemed to me as project creep.

 ###Feedback
 ####Jessica Montoya, Software Product Manager, 03-16-16